cal-poly-dxhub/internet2-chatbot/README.md

 ```
 This automatically creates the OpenSearch index if needed, then starts document processing.

-**Note:** Files set for processing are saved to a cache (cache_file.txt inside the input bucket) so that duplicate files are not uploaded.
+**Note:** Files set for processing are saved to DynamoDB to ensure there are no lost updates due to concurrent operations.
 To reset this cache run:

 ```bash
 python3 run_step_function.py --reset-cache